drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 #### Write basic LaTeX

-Jupyter notebooks allow for markdown cells to not just include markdown but also include mathematics using another "mark up" language called \\(\LaTeX\\).
+Jupyter notebooks allow for markdown cells to not only include markdown but also include mathematics using another "mark up" language called \\(\LaTeX\\).
 In the second part of the course we will see how to write \\(\LaTeX\\) more formally (usually it is not written inside of a Jupyter notebook).

 Here is a brief overview of the syntax for arithmetic operations: